Marella Cruises fleet

 Review of Marella Cruises

-Two Greek ocean liners were chartered by Thomson in 1973, but the company failed to capture audience, like other cruise lines of the 70s.
-Operations restarted in 1995 after Thomson Cruises chartered the tiny Sapphire ship from Louis Cruise Lines.
-Soon the company chartered other ships, among which Island Breeze owned by Premier Cruises, Topaz and Emerald.
+Two Greek ocean liners were chartered by Thomson in 1973, but the company failed to capture the audience, like other cruise lines of the 1970s.
+Operations were restarted in 1995 after Thomson chartered the liner Sapphire (originally named MS Italia, built 1965, scrapped 2010) from Louis Cruise Lines (now Celestyal Cruises).
+Soon the company chartered other ocean liners, among which Island Breeze (RMS Transvaal Castle, 1961-2003), Topaz (RMS Empress of Britain, 1955-2008), The Emerald (SS Santa Rosa, 1958-2012).

 Marella "cruise and stay" holiday package deals include hotel or apartment at the beginning or at the end of the voyage.

-Marella fly-cruise deals from UK to Caribbean are served by regional Thomson Airways flights from UK airports (Cardiff, Doncaster Sheffield, East Midlands, Glasgow, Newcastle, Stansted, Birmingham, Manchester, London-Gatwick).
+Marella fly-cruise deals from the UK to the Caribbean are served by regional TUI Airways flights from UK airports (Cardiff, Doncaster Sheffield, East Midlands, Glasgow, Newcastle, Stansted, Birmingham, Manchester, London-Gatwick).
 Flights are to company's Caribbean homeports Bridgetown Barbados and Montego Bay Jamaica.
+In 2019 were introduced "cruise-only flights" to Malaysia from Manchester Airport.
+The TUI Airways service (via Boeing 787 aircraft) connects to Langkawi Island - homeport for company's Far East Asia cruises.
+Such direct flights (TUI Airways) are also offered from London-Gatwick and Birmingham.

 On select cruises, Marella offers free all-inclusive upgrades on fleet's older liners.
 The new vessels (Marella Discovery and Marella Discovery 2) offered these all-inclusive packages as standard fare inclusion.
 Since summer 2019, TUI's Marella brand operates with all-inclusive cruise deals fleetwide.